 Article Translations: (Spanish)

-OSD usually strikes active adolescents around the beginning of their growth spurts, the approximately 2-year period during which they grow most rapidly.
-Growth spurts can begin any time between the ages of 8 and 13 for girls, or 10 and 15 for boys.
+OSD usually strikes active adolescents around the beginning of their growth spurts, the 2-year period in which they grow most quickly.
+Growth spurts can begin any time between the ages of 8 and 13 for girls, and 10 and 15 for boys.
 OSD has been more common in boys, but as more girls participate in sports, this is changing.

 Teens increase their risk for OSD if they play sports involving running, twisting, and jumping, such as basketball, football, volleyball, soccer, tennis, figure skating, and gymnastics.
 Doctors disagree about the mechanics that cause the injury but agree that overuse and physical stress are involved.

-Most parents call the doctor after their child complains of intermittent pain over several months.
+Most parents call the doctor after their child complains of knee pain over several months.
 The pain may be anywhere from mild and felt only during activity to severe and constant.

 Other symptoms may include:

 - pain that gets worse with exercise